This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 Embark also has a relative finder that can help you find other dogs who have tested with Embark that are a genetic match with your pup (similar to Ancestry.com).
 Embark also has its eye on the latest science in dog DNA testing.
 The company conducts ongoing research into dog genetic testing in partnership with Cornell University’s College of Veterinary Medicine — and you can include your dog’s DNA data in their research.

 Members of our team and many other customers also report that they think Embark is the most accurate dog DNA testing company.

 - Breed + Health Kit – $199

 - Purebred Kit – $199

 - Breeders Dog DNA Test Kit – $149

 - Free shipping

 Looking for the latest Embark promo code?
 Visit or dedicated Embark coupon article with the most up-to-date seasonal offers and discounts.

 Wisdom Panel is another well-respected dog DNA testing company.
-Their two most advanced tests include a breed ID kit and a breed plus health kit.
-Like Embark, Wisdom Panel screens for 350+ breeds and 200+ genetic health risks — more than other companies.
+Their two most advanced test includes a breed ID kit and a breed plus health kit.
+Wisdom Panel screens for 350+ breeds and 210 genetic health risks — more than other companies.
 They also run 35+ physical trait tests and ancestry screening.

 Although some customers think that Wisdom Panel isn’t quite as accurate as Embark, Wisdom Panel’s tests are still among the best you can find.
 And their tests are less expensive than Embark’s, so they could be a better option if Embark’s pricing is a bit too high for you.